Hong Kong's Journey from Corruption to Clean Government

 - Power concentration in Chief Executive’s Office

-- Concerns about oversight mechanisms
+- Concerns about oversight mechanisms12

 Structural Checks: